 At the band’s heart is singer, songwriter, and multi-instrumentalist Abby Posner, a Colorado native who got her start in Los Angeles playing venues from the House of Blues to Whiskey a Go Go with the alternative rock band Fearmia from 2004-2011

 That same year, she met fellow keyboardist Cara Batema when they crossed paths as music teachers.
 It was serendipity—Posner had been wanting an accordian player to round out her new sound, and Batema was eager to pick it up.
 After working with an evolution of band mates, and multiple collaborators, Abby and The Myth had come together with Elissa Linowes on upright bass, David Cela on drums, Cara Batema on accordion, and Posner playing banjo/mandolin/guitar as well as constructing the arrangements for the ensemble.

-In 2015, they released the EP Ghosts and Frames, and 2017 saw the release of their debut album When You Dig a Well.
+In 2015, they released the EP Ghosts and Frames, and 2017 saw the release of their full-;length album When You Dig a Well.
 Rave reviews followed,and the original song “Delicate Parade” from the album was placed on Freeform’s hit show “The Fosters.”